 If you’re thinking that CBD oils and other CBD products are an easy, convenient, and legal alternative to smoking marijuana, think again.

 These products contain very small concentrations of THC, and THC is the only psychoactive compound found within the hemp plant.
-It’s not enough to produce the effects typically associated with a marijuana high, and this is true even when it’s consumed in large and unsafe doses.
+It’s not enough to produce the effects typically associated with a marijuana high, and this remains true even when consumed in large and potentially harmful amounts.

 If you’re looking for a potentially helpful substance that won’t get you high, produce a lot of side effects, or cause any major health complications, CBD oils could be just what you’re looking for.